 - Q: If I feel like I am being harassed by an employee outside of work hours, does that still count as workplace harassment? - A: Harassment can occur in many forms, including while working remotely, at external company functions or in social media channels.
-Regardless of the venue, the values and expectations in the Code apply and any form of workplace harassment or violence will not be tolerated. - Q: What do I do if I am uncomfortable with my coworkers making fun of my cultural background? - A: It is important to report this situation as it violates the Code.
-You can raise the matter with a Foresters. manager/executive, human resources, legal, compliance or internal audit, or Foresters outside independent reporting service.
-Please see the How To Get In Touch section of this policy for further details. - Q: A co-worker made a mistake and our manager got angry and yelled at her in front of the team, making us feel uncomfortable.
+Regardless of the venue, the values and expectations in the Code apply and any form of workplace harassment or violence will not be tolerated. - Q: What do I do if I am uncomfortable with my coworkers making fun of my cultural background? - A: It is important to report this situation as it violates the Code. - Q: A co-worker made a mistake and our manager got angry and yelled at her in front of the team, making us feel uncomfortable.
 Is this acceptable? - A: No. This conduct is unacceptable and should be reported.
-You can raise the matter with a Foresters manager/executive, human resources, legal, compliance or internal audit, or Foresters outside independent reporting service.
-Please see the How To Get In Touch section of this policy for further details.